KintoXYZ/react-sdk-sample/README.md

 ## Usage

 Once the application is running, you can explore the features provided by the Kinto Wallet SDK.
 This sample app demonstrates how to connect to a Kinto wallet, send transactions, and manage wallet interactions.

+### Using your application

+1. **Developer Account**: Create a developer account, deploy a contract, and create the application.
+Use your main contract address as the app address.
+Visit [Kinto Developers](https://engen.kinto.xyz/developers) to get started.

+2. **Set the App Address**: Ensure you have set the app address in `App.tsx` in the `counterAddress` variable and make sure the Kinto Wallet SDK is initialized with that address.

 ## Links